-For an output only (non 3-state) output buffer only two sets of tables are needed; one with the pulldown transistor turned on (output in the low state), and one with the pullup transistor turned on (output in the high state).
+For an output only (non 3-state) buffer, only two sets of tables are needed; one with the pulldown transistor turned on (output in the low state), and one with the pullup transistor turned on (output in the high state).
 As before, pulldown I-V data is referenced to ground while pullup I-V data is referenced to Vcc.
-Because an output only buffer does not have a 3-state mode the power and ground clamp diode tables cannot be isolated from the transistor tables; the beyond the rail data is simply included in the pullup and pulldown I-V data.
+Because an output only buffer does not have a 3-state mode the power and ground clamp diode tables cannot be isolated from the transistor tables; the beyond the rail data is simply included in the final IBIS [Pullup] and [Pulldown] I-V tables.
 The [GND Clamp] and [POWER Clamp] keywords are not required for an output only buffer.